 - Methodist Chapel, Chapel Road, Methodist

 You can also perform a more selective search for churches in the Old Newton area that are recorded in the GENUKI church database.
-This will also help identify churches in nearby townships and/or parishes.
+This will also help identify other churches in nearby townships and/or parishes.
 You also have the option to see the location of the churches marked on a map.

 - Details of the administrative areas of which Old Newton has been a part can be seen in Vision of Britain, which contains details of historic boundaries, and more about this place.